reflectoring/reflectoring.github.io/content/blog/2022/2022-05-22-connect-to-aws-rds.md

 With our database created, we will next set up a jump host and populate inbound rules in the security groups in the following sections.

 ## Creating an EC2 Instance as the Jump Host
-A jump host is also called bastion host/server whose sole purpose is to provide access to resources in a private network from an external network like internet.
+A jump host is also called a bastion host/server whose sole purpose is to provide access to resources in a private network from an external network like the internet.
 A rough representation of this architecture is shown below:

 {{% image alt="Jump host" src="images/posts/aws-rds-connect/jump-host.png" %}}

-Here we are using an EC2 instance in a public subnet as our jump host for connecting to a RDS database in a private subnet.
+Here we are using an EC2 instance in a public subnet as our jump host for connecting to an RDS database in a private subnet.

 Let us create the EC2 instance from the AWS Management Console in a public subnet in the same VPC where we had created our RDS database in the previous section.: